travischen0219/EMH-demo/README.md

 ```

 The **preamble** is used with every prompt so it should be relatively short.
-The **seedchat** allows you to provide examples of the characters voice that the model can learn from.
+The **seedchat** allows you to provide Character of the Character voice that the model can learn from.
 And the rest of the file is whatever additional background you want to provide which will be retrieved if relevant to the current discussion.

 ## Shortcomings